KQM-git/TCL/docs/evidence/equipment/artifacts.md

 Cryo: [Video](https://youtu.be/hIcBg6aBnkg)

 CRIT counts: [Spreadsheet](https://docs.google.com/spreadsheets/d/1TjE6Po4mKUUlvWgG82wTmlNMoAQsF75zcsjTsM_yzgo/edit?usp=sharing)
-Only 3 out of 46 hits CRIT, which is statistically improbable with a theoretical 30% critical chance.
+Only 3 out of 46 hits CRIT, which is statistically improbable with a theoretical 30% CRIT chance.
 Although by no means conclusive, it strongly hints that 4BS does not work on the hit that applies Cryo.

 **Significance**:
 Blizzard Strayer literally abbreviates to BS.